shomnathsomu/programming-problems/README.md

-#These are my practice problems for attending in software company exam
+#These are my solutions of practice problems for attending in software company exam